As a Relationship Manager at the Skills and Education Group, I look after our customers in the following areas:

 What if I am moving part way through my learning?

 Skills and Education Group Access credits are nationally recognised as part of national qualifications.
-This means that if you move to another part of the country, your credits may be able to move with you, and you can achieve more credits at your new location with a new Centre.
+This means that if you move to another part of the country, your credits may be able to move with you, and you can achieve more credits at your new location with a new Provider.

 Who can I contact for career and course information?